 On May 3, 2007, Kratos announced that it had filed a lawsuit against a former employee who previously served as its stock option administrator and left Kratos in mid-2004, and his spouse.
 The lawsuit sought to recover damages resulting from the theft by a former employee of Kratos stock options and common stock valued in excess of \$6.3 million.
-The thefts, which appear to have taken place during 2002 and 2003, were discovered through the Kratos review of its past practices related to the granting and pricing of employee stock options with the assistance of its outside counsel and forensic computer consultants.
-The complaint also alleged that the former employee attempted to cover up the scheme by, among other things, deleting entries from the records of Kratos.

 Kratos promptly reported to the SEC the discovery of the theft.
 The SEC initiated an inquiry and commenced an enforcement action against the former employee.
 The U.S. Attorney's Office also forwarded a grand jury subpoena to Kratos seeking records related to the former employee and Kratos' historical option granting practices.
 The SEC filed a federal lawsuit and obtained a temporary restraining order and asset freeze against the former employee and his spouse.
 The U.S. Attorney's Office indicted him for the theft and he pled guilty to federal criminal charges and has been sentenced to 46 months in prison and currently is incarcerated.
-On April 1, 2008, the SEC notified Kratos that it had completed its investigation and that it did not intend to recommend any enforcement action by the SEC against the Company.
-Kratos has cooperated with, and continues to cooperate with the U.S. Attorney's Office on this matter and otherwise.
-The former employee and his wife entered into a settlement agreement with Kratos on October 5, 2007, turning over substantially all of their assets to Kratos in settlement of the damages incurred in the theft.
-On February 15, 2008, the SEC approved the settlement.
-On February 19, 2008, the court entered a final judgment approving the settlement.
-Kratos has obtained the assets, which aggregate approximately \$3.4 million and recovered \$0.6 million from its insurance carrier related to the theft of options, and is in the process of liquidating the remaining assets which approximate \$0.1 million in value.
-Kratos' directors' and officers' liability insurers agreed to reimburse it for \$4.1 million in the third and fourth quarters of 2008 related to fees previously incurred on the ongoing investigation by the U.S. Attorney's Office as well as fees previously incurred on the SEC investigation.
+The SEC and U.S. Attorney's Office have each notified Kratos that they have completed their respective investigations and do not intend to recommend any action against the Company.
+The former employee and his wife entered into a settlement agreement with Kratos on October 5, 2007 and the court entered a final judgment approving the settlement on February 19, 2008.
+Kratos' directors' and officers' liability insurers agreed to reimburse it for \$4.1 million in the third and fourth quarters of 2008 related to fees previously incurred on the investigation by the U.S. Attorney's Office as well as fees previously incurred on the SEC investigation.

 On June 4, 2009, the Company filed a complaint in the United States District Court for the Northern District of Ohio against the lenders under its Credit Agreement, Field Point III, Ltd. and SPF CDO I, Ltd., both affiliates of Silverpoint Capital LP ("Silverpoint"), and KeyBank National Association ("KeyBank") seeking equitable relief in the form of reformation of an error in a contract schedule, declaratory relief and damages.
 The error resulted from the erroneous preparation of a schedule to the loan documents consisting of calculations related to a financial covenant.
-The Company is specifically seeking reformation of the error in the Minimum Liquidity Ratio covenant.
-The Company believes that the facts and the law support its claims.
+On August 5, 2009, Silverpoint filed a complaint in the United States District Court for the Southern District of New York against the Company and KeyBank seeking declaratory relief that the financial covenants were enforceable as written.